10 Lists

 #> $ d: chr "new"

 b is gone, not set to NULL.
-This is a common trap: assigning NULL to a list element deletes it.
-If you actually want to store NULL as a value, use x["e"] <- list(NULL):
+This is a common trap: assigning NULL to a list element deletes it entirely.
+If you actually want to store NULL as a value, you need x["e"] <- list(NULL):

 x["e"] <- list(NULL)